Ageing or ageing — that is the question.

 I no longer post on Medium as much as I once did.
 Most of the time, I will import a post from this blog, to keep things going, and see if anyone reads it.

 That was one of the difficulties at Medium: finding the audience and getting reads.
-It is a site that says it does all the SEO stuff for you.
+It is a site that does all the SEO stuff for you.
 If it did, I’m not sure that it helped in any way.
-It sounds like a good idea, just post and trust the algorithm to find readers for you, but I can’t say it worked that well.
+It sounds like a good idea, just post and trust the algorithm to find readers for you, but I can’t say it worked well for me.

 Every writer is told, sooner or later, to find their authentic voice.
 That we should try to write true to the person that we are.
 For me, that is good advice, because my authentic voice is a simplistic one.
 It has to be given my background.
 I’m not sure that I could change it to anything else, even if I wanted to.